Newmarket Holidays

 Newmarket Holidays, part of The Newmarket Group, is a British tour operator based in Wallington, Greater London, providing escorted holidays, resort-based stays and event-based tours to destinations throughout the UK, in Europe and to worldwide destinations.
 The group employs 180 staff at its Surrey head office.

 History

 Foundation, Ownership and Industry Accreditations

 Toni Frei and Jeremy Griffin founded Newmarket Promotions Limited, the parent company of Newmarket Holidays, and incorporated the business on 22 March 1983.
 Managing Director Simon Hibbs joined them in 1984, and together, the three are shareholders of the group.
 Frei initially worked in publishing, including Haymarket Publishing, while Griffin worked for pioneering hotel group Grand Metropolitan Hotels.
 Hibbs, a graduate of St Catharine's College, Cambridge University, qualified as a Chartered Accountant at Price Waterhouse (now PWC) and began his career with the firm before joining Newmarket as Chief Executive.

 Newmarket Holidays, incorporated in 1988 is a wholly owned subsidiary of the parent company.
-Both companies are members of ABTA, the Association of British Travel Agents, and Newmarket Air Holidays holds a Civil Aviation Authority Air Travel Organisers' Licence.
+Both companies are members of ABTA and Newmarket Air Holidays holds an ATOL licence.